JosephPoncini/MC_FiveToSevenEndpoints/README.md

 // MiniChallengeFiveToSeven - Endpoints

-// Designed an API with 4 endpoints based on mini challenges from the Combine:
+// Designed an API with 4 endpoints based on mini challenges from the Combine: MADLIB, OddOrEven, ReversIt (AlphaNumeric), ReverseIt (Numeric)

 //